 Training for specific sectors and jobs

-You may be asked to train to obtain a specific diploma or certificate that will allow you to find work more easily.
+You may be asked to train to obtain a specific diploma or certificate that will allow you to get a job in Australia more easily.
 This can take one afternoon or one to two days and is easily obtained.
 Be aware, however, that each state has its own legislation, so you may have to get a new certification again if you move to another Australian state.

 RSA Certificate (Responsible Service of Alcohol)